 Third of three math courses intended for elementary educators.
-Topics include arithmetic operations of real numbers as decimals and rational numbers; number theory; proportions; percents and their applications; probability; counting; data analysis and statistics.
+Topics include arithmetic operations on real numbers as decimals and rational numbers; proportions; percents and their applications; probability; counting; data analysis and descriptive statistics.
 Hands-on activities are incorporated.
 Prerequisites: MATH& 171 with a grade of "C" (2.0) or better or instructor permission.